oroinc/documentation/backend/api/documentation.rst

 -  ``|`` - logical OR
 -  ``!`` - logical NOT

-For example, to add a text for the JSON API request type for all requests excluding REST API, use the following expression: ``json_api&!rest``.
+For example, to add a text for the |JSON:API| request type for all requests excluding REST API, use the following expression: ``json_api&!rest``.

 Example: